Removing Reflections from RAW Photos: Results

+To show the benefit of RAW simulation and inference, we ran the previously published $8$-bit models on an 8-bit version of our test set,\footnote{Our test images were converted to 8-bit using Adobe Camera RAW.} and compared the percent improvement to that of using RAW (\cref{tab:base_ablation}, \emph{8-bit Pub.}).
+DSRNet and Zhu improve images modestly; Zhang and CoRRN distort the color \mbox{(\eg \cref{fig:main_result}).} {\bf Retraining DSRNet, Zhu, and Zhang on RAW improves their performance by $\approx$40 pct.\ points (pp) SSIM$_\textrm{t}$, whereas the performance differences among them are only $\approx$20pp.
+Training on RAW simulation data therefore improved performance more than the architectural variations among prior works.
+Furthermore, ablating the simulation (\cref{tab:sim_ablation}, \emph{All+G}) degrades performance \mbox{-46pp}, which conversely matches the +40pp benefit of RAW retraining, and exceeds even the benefit of the contextual photo (+4pp).}

-We compare to Zhang \etal~\cite{zhang2018}, DSRNet~\cite{qiming2023}, and CoRRN~\cite{wan2020} by training their models on our dataset.
-Recall that our model uses the same losses and network head as Zhang \etal. to simplify comparison to prior work. \cref{tab:base_ablation} shows that all methods improve images relative to the average degradation to $t,r$ (\emph{control}).
-Our models outperform prior works ({\em ours+ctx}, {\em ours}).
-We ablate by using random $c$ (\emph{ours+rnd}), which degrades performance, and this is statistically significant.
-Removing operations that use $c$ (\emph{ours}) does not degrade performance compared to training with, and using, random $c$ (differences are not significant), which suggests the contextual model does not learn better priors with its additional capacity, but rather leverages the content of $c$.
-Ablating further, using the reflection as the context ($c = r$) \mbox{\em at test time only} does not improve the contextual model performance (\emph{ours+rac}), which suggests the model has learned to be appropriately sensitive to $c$: the model does not require $c$ and $r$ to match, and it is robust to their differences because it is trained with disjoint crops ($c$, $r$).
+In \cref{tab:base_ablation} (\emph{Abl.}) we ablate our contextual model by training/testing with random $c$ (\emph{ours+rnd}), which degrades performance compared to (\emph{ours+ctx})---this is statistically significant.
+Removing operations that use $c$ (\emph{ours}) did not degrade performance compared to \emph{ours+rnd} ($p < 1.7e$-$11$), which suggests that \emph{ours+rnd} does not learn dataset priors with its additional capacity, and conversely that \emph{ours+ctx} leverages the content of $c$.
+Ablating further, using the reflection as the context ($c = r$) \mbox{\em at test time only} does not improve the contextual model results (\emph{ours+rac}), which suggests that $c$ and $r$ need not match; the model is robust to their differences since it is trained with disjoint crops ($c$, $r$).

-For visual comparison, we captured\footnote{We thank Florian Kainz for his help capturing these photos.} ground truth reflections in three common cases: looking out of a house, looking into a display case, and photographing artwork \cref{fig:gt_upcompare} and \cref{fig:supp:results_basecompare}.
-We dereflected with Zhang, DSRNet (retrained, {\em RT}), and our models at $256\times 384$ (inset images) and upsampled them to $2048\times 2731$ (see next section).
+For visual comparison, in \cref{fig:gt_upcompare} and \cref{fig:supp:results_basecompare} we captured\footnote{We thank Florian Kainz for his help capturing these photos.} ground truth reflections in common cases: looking outdoors, into a display case, and at artwork.
+We dereflected with Zhang, DSRNet (retrained, {\em RT}), and our models at $256 \times 384$ (inset images) and upsampled to $2048 \times 2731$ (next section).
 The empirical SSIM values (lowercase t, r) are commensurate with test performance (\cref{tab:base_ablation}).
 In \cref{fig:gt_upcompare} our contextual model separates the reflection, but without context our model attributes the colors in the umbrella with a reflected object.
 Prior works perform quantitatively worse.